confluentinc/cp-ansible/VARIABLES.md

 ### ssl_keystore_alias

 Keystore source alias for host specific certificate.
 Only required if keystore contains more than one certificate.
 Used with ssl_provided_keystore_and_truststore: true.
-May set per host, or use inventory_hostname variable eg "{{inventory_hostname}}"
+May set per host, or use ansible_host variable eg "{{ansible_host}}"

 Default:  ""